TakeLab/podium/docs/source/quickstart.rst

 -----------------------------------------

 The main way to customize data preprocessing in Podium is with functions we call *hooks*.
 Briefly, hooks are python callables that modify data which passes through Fields.
 They come in two flavors: pre-tokenization and post-tokenization.
-The main difference between them is their signature -- pre-tokenization hooks work only on raw data, while post-tokenization hooks work on both raw and tokenized data.
+Pre-tokenization hooks mdoify only raw data, while post-tokenization hooks modify both raw and tokenized data.

 Looking at our dataset, we might want to lowercase the data and remove punctuation.
-For demonstrative purposes, we will make lowercasing a pre-tokenization hook and puntuation removal a post-tokenization hook.
-Please be aware that tokenizers (e.g. ``spacy``, ``nltk``) are commonly sensitive to word casing and lowercasing should be done as a post-tokenization hook in that case.
+We will make lowercasing a pre-tokenization hook and punctuation removal a post-tokenization hook.
+Please be aware that tokenizers (e.g. ``spacy``, ``nltk``) are commonly sensitive to word casing so lowercasing might be best done in post-tokenization.

 .. code-block:: python